mmyatt91/markov-machine/README.md

-# markov-machine
+# Markov-Machine

-Springboard Software Engineering Track
-31.4 Testing with Jest & Node Exercises
+Springboard Software Engineering Track 31.4: Testing with Jest & Node Exercises

-Subunit Assignment: An algorithm for generating realistic machine-made text from an original source text.
+Subunit Exercise: An algorithm for generating realistic machine-made text from an original source text.
 Create tests for the algorithms.